aikoschurmann/TuringCompiler/README.md

 ## Features

-- **High-level Language**: Write Turing Machine descriptions using a high-level, human-readable language.
+- **High-level Language**: generate Turing Machine instructions using a high-level, human-readable language.
-- **Compiler**: Compile Turing Machine descriptions into machine-readable code for execution.
+- **Compiler**: Compile codes into machine-readable code for execution.
 - **Simulator Integration**: Integrate with Turing Machine simulators for testing and debugging.
-- **Optimization**: Apply optimizations to generated code for improved performance.
-- **Cross-platform**: Supports multiple platforms, including Windows, macOS, and Linux.

 ## Getting Started